MicroStrategy/rest-api-docs/docs/common-workflows/manage-user-and-user-groups/manage-users.md

 ---
-title: Workflow Sample - Manage Users
+title: Workflow sample - Manage users
-sidebar_label: Manage Users
+sidebar_label: Manage users
 description: A workflow sample for managing users in the metadata is provided below.
 The following sequence of REST API requests allows an administrative user to search for a user, update the user, and get information about the user to confirm the updates.
 ---